vinod126/assignment_frontend/README.md

 - you can order item from food page by the quantity you want
 - you can check status and history of orders from order page. orders are automatically checked for availability before accepting. also Admin have special previlige to reject order

-*** When you start the application you have to create users(normal user wont be seeing menu tab.), and after login you would probably see the empty pages because hence kindly login as admin and create some menus then products will be available for orders.
+*** When you start the application you have to create users(normal user wont be seeing menu tab.), and after login you would probably see the empty pages  hence kindly login as admin and create some menus then products will be available for orders.

 ## Setup
 ### Clone this repository